HDCodePractice/battlesnake/README.md

 You can go [here](https://hdcodepractice.github.io/battlesnake/aisnake.html) to code the AI you want to run.

+## AI competition rules

+### Single AI highest-score competition

+* The competition is divided into three rounds, and each round can have two AIs per person to participate in the competition.
+* In each round of the game, each AI runs 3 times to get the Score and Turn before death.
+After the game, the highest Score and the lowest Score are removed, with the middle one becoming the final result.
+* How to win: the player with the highest Score wins.
+If the Score is the same, the player with the least number of Turns wins.
+If the Score and the number of Turns are the same, the tied AI will play an extra match until the winner is determined.
+* We will have single-round champions and a three-round champion AI.
+* The three rounds are:
+   * Apples: 1, MaxHP: 100, MaxTurn: 0
+   * Apples: 5, MaxHP: 50, MaxTurn: 100
+   * Apples: 50, MaxHP: 20, MaxTurn: 200
+* The rules for winning the championship: points will be added according to the ranking in each round (first gets 1 point, second gets 2 points, etc.), and the winner will be the one with the least points in the end.

 ### How to make your own AI

 #### Build your own AI script